Greg Reinacker’s Weblog

 This usually works pretty good as an opener.
 I’m not insulting my perspective client by talking like a used car salesman.
 Nothing sounds worse than phony charisma.

-17. jollydodger_23 said:
+17. jollydodger_23

 Thanks to all who replied, your input about gregs blog was actually more helpful as customer mindset than his initial comments.